Africans can draw uninformed conclusions about what’s going on in their own backyards and on the continent.

 At some level, we at Africa is a Country were of two minds about getting caught up in the hyped-up “discourse” about #Kony2012 earlier this year.
 We were, in fact, going to let that circus pass.
 I had actually blogged last November about the hunt for Joseph Kony; that post included a link to an Iranian (!)
 TV program where 3 Ugandan experts discussed Barack Obama’s announcement to send advisers to Uganda to deal with Kony’s small, ragtag army.
 The Ugandans speculated on the reasons for announcement and essentially concluded that Joseph Kony and his Lord’s Resistance Army had moved on from Uganda and had not been a threat since 2003 and that the real issue for Ugandans was the 26-year reign of Life President Yoweri Museveni.

-Of all the posts we did, probably the one representing us the best was one by Elliot Ross, a comparative literature PhD student at Columbia University, that went up three days after the video went online.
+Of all the posts we did on Kony 2012, probably the one representing us the best was one by Elliot Ross, a comparative literature PhD student at Columbia University originally from Scotland, that went up three days after the video went online.
 Offline, in social media and through emails we were contacted by various people and media who were now obsessed with finding out what “African voices” say: meaning, what do ‘authentic’ Africans think about the film—as if the authenticity of the African will make the criticism ‘real’, add ballast to #Kony2012’s fading truthfulness.

 Obviously, we agree that the lack of voices of Africans from the regions in which the Lord’s Resistance Army operates (or once operated) is part of the problem in this ‘activist’ film, with its easy ‘to do’ list aimed at the Facebook slacktivist.
 (After all that’s something that’s part of Africa is a Country’s remit.)
 But we were not sure how being ‘authentically African’ makes someone a purveyor of opinion on the issue.
 And we don’t just say that as a blog composed of like-minded people who came together because our politics and our passion for writing intelligently about Africa are aligned in similar ways, rather than because we have our skin colors aligned within the ‘correct’ spectrum, or because we believe our origins give us some sort of authenticity juju.